molinaarley/univers/README.md

 ## Development server

+Hello team, could you confirm to me that every time a job fails, it will be automatically relaunched?
+Normally, that is the procedure to follow.
+I'm asking this question because the job PSCRAPP030 (22/05/2023 20:26) didn't work, and it was relaunched on 23/05/2023 at 08:32, which is very late.
+Could you confirm this for me?
+Thank you.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding